 4.3.
 The property belonged to the defendant

-Sometimes defendants get falsely accused of stealing property that is theirs to begin with.
-Mesquite criminal defense attorney Neil Shouse provides an illustration of how this can happen:
+Sometimes defendants get falsely accused of stealing property if they have ownership of the property, to begin with.
+Criminal defense attorney Neil Shouse provides an illustration of how this can happen:

 Example: Andy and Bill broke up but share custody of a cat.
 One day Bill drives to Andy’s and takes the cat from the front porch in order to drive the cat to the vet.

 Still angry over the breakup, Andy calls the police and reports that Bill stole the cat.
-If Bill gets arrested for petty larceny, the charge should be dismissed once he can show that he co-owned the cat.
+If Bill gets arrested for petty larceny, the charge should be dismissed once he can show that he is a co-owner of the property.

 In short, defendants cannot be convicted of petty larceny if they owned the allegedly stolen property.